geoschem/GCHP/docs/source/user-guide/debugging.rst

              level: WARNING     <=== Change this to DEBUG
              root_level: INFO   <=== Change this to DEBUG

-None of these options require recompiling.
-Be aware that all of them will slow down your simulation.
-Be sure to set them back to the default values after you are finished debugging.

 Read the code
 -------------

 If log error messages are not helpful in determining the problem then you may be able to solve it by reading the code.
 Follow the traceback to find the file and line number where the code crashed.
-Read the code above it to try to get a sense of the context of where it crashed.
-This will give clues as to why it had a problem and may give you ideas of what to try to fix it.
+You can find the location of files in GCHP by using the unix find command from the top-level source code directory, e.g. :literal:`find . -name aerosol_mod.F90` Once you find the file and the line where the model fails, read the code above it to try to get a sense of the context of where it crashed.
+This will give clues as to why it had a problem and may give you ideas of what to do to try to fix it.
 You can also add your own debug code, recompile, and run.

 Inspecting memory
 -----------------